Across Zimbabwe, at least 7.7 million people are struggling with food insecurity, including over 3.8 million children.

 Help Save Children in Zimbabwe

-- 41% of children are engaged in child labor
+- 28% of children are engaged in child labor, instead of learning

 Our Work for Children in Zimbabwe

 Support Save the Children’s mission.
-Donate to help children in Zimbabwe and around the world, survive and thrive.
+Donate to help children in Zimbabwe and around the world grow up healthy, educated and safe.

 Sponsor a Child